Combining Quasiparticle Self-Consistent $GW$ and Machine-Learned DFT+$U$ to Assess Half-Metallicity in Co- and Ni-Based Heuslers: Abstract

 \section{Abstract}

 Half-metallic Heusler compounds are of significant interest for spintronics.
 For device fabrication, compounds that can be epitaxially grown on III-V semiconductors are particularly attractive.
 We present a first-principles investigation of four Co-based and two Ni-based Heusler compounds that are lattice-matched to InAs.
-The results of density functional theory (DFT) using semi-local and hybrid functionals are compared to quasiparticle self-consistent $GW$ (QPGW).
-We also consider DFT with machine-learned Hubbard $U$ corrections [npj Computational Materials 6, 180 (2020)] with a new Bayesian optimization (BO) objective function to determine the $U$ values that yield the closest agreement with the QPGW band structure and magnetic moments.
-We find that DFT+U(BO) can adequately reproduce the key QPGW features in most cases.
+The results of density functional theory (DFT) using semi-local and hybrid functionals are compared to quasiparticle self-consistent $GW$ (QP$GW$).
+We also consider DFT with machine-learned Hubbard $U$ corrections [npj Computational Materials 6, 180 (2020)] with a new Bayesian optimization (BO) objective function to determine the $U$ values that yield the closest agreement with the QP$GW$ band structure and magnetic moments.
+We find that DFT+$U$(BO) can adequately reproduce the key QP$GW$ features in most cases.
 Our results reveal a strong method dependence of the degree of spin polarization at the Fermi level and, in some cases, even the dominant spin channel (majority or minority).
-Of the materials studied here, Co$_2$TiSn and Co$_2$ZrAl are the most likely to be half-metals, and Co$_2$MnIn is likely to be a near-half-metal.
+Of the materials studied here, Co$_2$TiSn and Co$_2$ZrAl are the most likely to be half-metals.